siegenth/streamsx.rabbitmq/samples/RequestProcessProxySample/readme.md

 * defaultRequestQueue : common queue that all servers are listening on
 * log : enable logging
-* timeout : time to timeout a reqequest
+* timeout : time to timeout a request
 * queueHost : host rabbitmq is running on
 * username : rabbitmq username
 * password : rabbitmq password